nikkibudeanu/EatFit/README.md

 This section is made to be changed on a daily basis and it contains a breakfast, lunch and dinner recipe of the day.
 It includes total calories, the recipe and images.

 ### Explore section
 This section's purpose is to provide quicker access to BREAKFAST, LUNCH and DINNER pages.
-It contains 3 clickable images.
+It contains 3 clickable images with links to the recipe pages.
 The Explore section is only available on tablet and desktop screens and not on mobile ones.

 ### Footer
+The footer contains icons with links to the social media platforms.
+On mobile and tablet screens, it switches to the side in a fixed position to allow users to quicker navigate on our social media platforms from any page.

 ## ABOUT PAGE
+This page contains
 ## BREAKFAST, DINNER, LUNCH pages

 ## SIGNUP PAGE